naomilev/RickAndMorty/README.md

    Replace `<pod-name>` with the actual name of your API pod.

 If problems persist, please consult the Helm and Kubernetes documentation for further troubleshooting steps.

+## CI/CD Workflow

+This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
+The workflow is defined in `.github/workflows/main.yml` and consists of two main jobs: `build` and `deploy-and-test`.

+### Workflow Overview

+The workflow is triggered on two events:
+- Push to the `main` branch
+- Pull request to the `main` branch

+### Jobs and Steps

+1. **Build Job**
+   - Checks out the code
+   - Builds the Docker image using the Dockerfile in the root of the project

+2. **Deploy and Test Job**
+   - Checks out the code
+   - Installs and starts Minikube
+   - Installs Helm
+   - Builds and deploys the application using Helm
+   - Waits for the deployment to be available
+   - Runs tests against the deployed application
+   - Cleans up by deleting the Minikube cluster

+### Key Components

+- **Minikube**: Creates a local Kubernetes cluster for testing
+- **Docker**: Containerizes the application
+- **Helm**: Deploys the application to Kubernetes
+- **kubectl**: Interacts with the Kubernetes cluster

+### Testing

+The workflow includes basic tests that:
+- Check the `/healthcheck` endpoint
+- Verify the `/characters` endpoint returns data

+### Cleanup

+After tests are completed, the Minikube cluster is deleted to free up resources.

+### Viewing Workflow Results

+You can view the results of this workflow in the "Actions" tab of the GitHub repository.
+Each workflow run will show the status of the jobs and steps, allowing you to debug any issues that may occur during the CI/CD process.